 Still inexplicably set in the rural American south (filming takes place in Georgia, same as the other shows), the vague synopsis teases that the first generation will have some heroes… and some villains.
 “In the end, all of them will be changed forever.”

-When is The Walking Dead: World Beyond release date?
+When was The Walking Dead: World Beyond's release date?

-Who stars in The Walking Dead: World Beyond cast?
+Who starred in The Walking Dead: World Beyond cast?

-As of now, it’s unknown which characters from The Walking Dead and Fear the Walking Dead will appear in World Beyond.
-It took a few seasons before Fear the Walking Dead had any pronounced connections to The Walking Dead, so it might just be a matter of time.
+In the first season, there were no crossovers from The Walking Dead and Fear the Walking Dead in World Beyond.
+But it took a few seasons before Fear the Walking Dead had any pronounced connections to The Walking Dead, so it might just be a matter of time.

 Is there a trailer for World Beyond?

 Doesn’t it?
-Besides the uplifting pop music score that plays in the trailer, The Walking Dead: World Beyond looks like a young adult fiction take on Walking Dead’s brand of zombie horror: A cast of young-ish teenagers go up against a scary, authoritarian regime, all while trying to survive hordes of zombies.
+Besides the uplifting pop music score that plays in the trailer, The Walking Dead: World Beyond is a young adult fiction take on Walking Dead’s brand of zombie horror: A cast of young-ish teenagers goes up against a scary, authoritarian regime, all while trying to survive hordes of zombies.
 It’s as if George Romero rewrote The Hunger Games.

-The Walking Dead: World Beyond premieres “Spring 2020” on AMC.
+The Walking Dead: World Beyond premiered on October 4, 2020 on AMC.